 8. Will You Be Able to Afford Your Other House-Related Expenses?

 Of course, owning a house comes with other financial obligations as well.
 When deciding whether you want to keep the family home after your divorce, it will be important to budget carefully to determine whether you will be able to afford homeownership costs on your own.

 9. Are There Other Assets You Want to Prioritize?

 Besides your home, are there other assets you want to prioritize in your divorce?
 While protecting the family home is many people’s first thought when they consider the assets they wish to retain after their marriage ends, upon reflection, many people find there are other assets they want to protect as well.

 10. Is There a Possibility You Will Want to Move in the Near Future?

 Finally, is it possible that you may want to move in the near future?
 If so, it may make sense to go ahead and give up the family home now.
 However, here too, there are countervailing considerations, and you will ultimately want to make you make your decisions with the advice and guidance of an experienced Illinois divorce attorney.

 Discuss Your Options with Gurnee, IL Divorce Attorney Deanna J. Bowen

 Are you thinking about filing for divorce?
 Do you have questions about protecting your family home (or other assets) during the process?
-To schedule a free and confidential consultation with Gurnee, IL divorce attorney Deanna J. Bowen, call us at 847-623-4002 or contact us online today.
+To schedule a free and confidential consultation with a divorce attorney in Lake County, IL, Deanna J. Bowen, call us at 847-623-4002 or contact us online today.